That’s right…blood, sweat and tears. One month in and I’m ready for battle. Me and that lemon chiffon paint.

 The scary thing is I wasn’t so worried that I was bleeding and couldn’t get it to stop, as I was worried that I had absolutely no clue how it happened!
 I can’t imagine what I would have scratched it on.

-And for those of you more concerned my nail is growing, don’t you worry I have a manicure appointment tomorrow.
+And for those of you more concerned my nail is growing out, don’t you worry I have a manicure appointment tomorrow.

 I recently discovered a new word at work this past week.
 Rubber.
 Just wait a second.
 It means eraser over here.
 But imagine working with a room full of designers who yell out “Does anyone have a wee rubber I can borrow?”, I laugh hysterically every time.
 Doesn’t get old.